 The workshops are driven by individual organisations, teams and challenges.
 The sessions move from exploring personal motivations and relationships to enabling teams to come up with longer term plans to transform systems thinking into practice.

-If you are interested to have this training programme in your own organisation, please contact our Capacity Building and Marketing Strategist, Marco Shek, at email@example.com.
+If you are interested to have this training programme in your own organisation, please contact our Partnerships and Growth Manager, Josiane Smith, at email@example.com.